nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The following features were scrapped due to the high difficulty or error-prone nature of their implementations.
 1. Allowing the user to specify their file path to export data or graphs
-    * From the feedback received from the PE-D, we realised how easy it was to exploit the ability to specify your file path through user input.
+    * From the feedback received from the PE-D, we realized how easy it was to exploit the ability to specify your file path through user input.
     * One problem was how different OSes handled file paths.
 Some paths were valid only on some OSes, and checking the user input was non-trivial.
     * Java's `Path` and `File` felt insufficient to properly check all possible user inputs for validity.
 Through testing, it seemed like some invalid file names were still leaking through any checks we had implemented.
     * These problems were discovered too late to settle with a good, bug-free solution.
 As such, we decided to drop the ability for users to specify files to write to.